aakashrkaku/intermdiate_layer_matter_ssl/README.md

-# Intermdiate layer matter ssl
+# Intermdiate layer matters - SSL
 The official repository for "Intermediate Layers Matter in Momentum Contrastive Self Supervised Learning" paper.

 1. Download the data for the experiments: